-It’s most important to keep the CTA’s integrated throughout the page content and “above the fold” so that users can see them prior to them scrolling through the page.
+Keep the CTA’s integrated throughout the page content and “above the fold” so that users can see them without scrolling.

 The first step would be to ensure that the website has covered the basic fundamentals like having the appropriate title tags and descriptions along with uploading a current site map.

 An additional item to fortify your listing results would be to include a schema mark up language.
-More on that can be found here at www.schema.org.
+To find more on www.schema.org.

 Finally, site security has recently grown in importance, make sure your site includes a SSL certification.

 Websites will large amounts of content can create some challenges in the navigation and exploration process.
 In order to simplify this process for visitors, it’s important to integrate a dynamic search tool into the site.
 It creates an ease of use and the ability for consumers to find things fast.
 The best place to position a search navigation tool is at the very top of the page.